Flight of Fear: Characteristics

 Flight of Fear uses linear induction motor technology instead of a traditional chain lift hill.
 This system utilizes fins on both sides of the ride vehicles.
 These fins pass through a gap in the magnets, creating a current and propelling forward.
 Alternating current (AC) is applied to the magnets to create a magnetic field.

 The launch track features 44 LIM motors to launch the train.
-Flight of Fear includes four inversions which are a cobra roll, a sidewinder and a corkscrew.
+Flight of Fear includes four inversions which are a Batwing (a cobra roll like element), a Sidewinder, and a Flatspin.
 It also features 30 vertical curves and 25 compound horizontal turns.
 The ride weighs 1000000 lb of steel, stretching over 2705 ft of track and sits on 1 acre of land.
 The main structure of the building is a completely enclosed air-conditioned octagon.
 This dark arena features multi-colored lights and a ceiling crane used for maintenance.

-Premier Rides built other LIM Catapult models from 1996 to 1999, including Joker's Jinx at Six Flags America, Poltergeist at Six Flags Fiesta Texas and Crazy Cobra at Discoveryland.
+Premier Rides built other LIM Catapult models from 1996 to 1999, including Joker's Jinx at Six Flags America, Poltergeist at Six Flags Fiesta Texas, and Crazy Cobra at Discoveryland.
 The two Flight of Fear rides are the only indoor versions and share a similar layout with the same technical specifications.
+The LIM launch system used by Premier Rides would later be featured on Mr. Freeze at Six Flags St. Louis and Six Flags Over Texas, Batman & Robin: The Chiller at Six Flags Great Adventure, and Speed – The Ride at the Sahara Hotel and Casino.